djsaxy/artixsetup/README.md

 # artixsetup
 Setup Artix from new install using https://github.com/feribsd/artix-install

-Assumes dinit as the init system
+Assumes dinit as the init system and doas for privilege elevation

 Very much a work in progress - lots of the scripts will not work right now